Connecticut Hit and Run Lawyer

 Do I Need an Attorney to Fight an Evading Responsibility Ticket?

-The local attorneys at Mark Sherman Law are often asked whether a criminal lawyer is needed to handle Evading Responsibility charge.
-Often police in Stamford, Greenwich, Darien, Westport, Wilton, Fairfield, Norwalk and New Canaan will issue a misdemeanor summons and complaint ticket for Evading Responsibility and will not book the suspect down at the police station—that is, they will not photograph, fingerprint or otherwise process the suspect for an Evading Responsibility charge.
+The local attorneys at Mark Sherman Law are often asked whether a criminal lawyer is needed to handle an Evading Responsibility charge.
+Often police in Connecticut will issue a misdemeanor summons and complaint ticket for Evading Responsibility and will not book the suspect down at the police station—that is, they will not photograph, fingerprint or otherwise process the suspect for an Evading Responsibility charge.
 Know, however, that this is still an arrest for a misdemeanor or felony, in spite of the fact that it may just feel like a speeding ticket.
 Unfortunately, this loose and lax process sometimes spills over into court and people then plead guilty to the Evading Responsibility charge and pay a modest fine, not fully appreciating they have just created a permanent criminal conviction record for themselves.
 Therefore, prior to making any pleas in court, it’s a good idea to consult a Connecticut criminal lawyer who could help you navigate the court process.

 Is it Still Hit-and-Run If I’m Involved in Just a One-Car Accident?

 Hard to believe, but technically, yes.
-And the reason is that even though you may have only damaged your car, the chances are you’ve damaged another person’s or business’ property, such as landscaping, stonework, or something else of value that needs to be replaced and covered with insurance.
+And the reason is that even though you may have only damaged your car, the chances are you have damaged another person’s or business’ property, such as landscaping, stonework, or something else of value that needs to be replaced and covered with insurance.
 In these cases, Connecticut law requires you to stay at the scene of the accident and call the police to report it.
 This allows the police and insurance companies to properly investigate the damage claims and submit the proper paperwork to make everyone whole.

 How the Mark Sherman Law Attorneys Can Help You Fight Your Evading Responsibility Charges